samjones00/docs/docs/_documentation/studio.md

 ### Home Page

-From the home page you'll see all the top-level Admin Sections available that's enabled on the remote instance, in the initial release there's a UI for accessing AutoQuery Services and a UI for maintaining DB Validation Rules.
+From the home page you'll see all the top-level Admin Sections available that's enabled on the remote instance, in the initial release there's a UI for accessing **AutoQuery Services** and a UI for maintaining **DB Validation Rules**.

 ### AutoQuery UI

-Because of the rich declarative metadata of AutoQuery & Crud Services we can infer the data model that each AutoQuery Service operates on and the Type of Operation each Service provides.
-As a result can logically group each Service around the Data Model they operate on and provide a more intuitive & natural UI for each of the different AutoQuery/CRUD operation types.
+Studio uses the rich declarative metadata of AutoQuery & Crud Services to infer the **data model** that each AutoQuery Service operates on and the **Operation Type** they provide.
+As a result it can logically group each Service around the Data Model they operate on to provide a more intuitive & natural UI for each of the different AutoQuery/CRUD operation types.

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/release-notes/v5.9/autoquery-noauth.png)

 What UI features & tables are visible is reflected by whether the AutoQuery Service for that type exists and whether the currently authenticated User has access to them (i.e. Have the role required by each Service).
-So an unauthenticated user will see Northwind Crud's read-only **Region** table with no ability to update it & the **Territory** table, which as it isn't protected by a role will be visible to everyone, but as all CRUD Write operations require authentication, all edit controls require authentication - where we can see in the screenshot above, are replaced with **Sign In** buttons.
+So an unauthenticated user will see Northwind Crud's read-only **Region** table with no ability to update it & the **Territory** table, which as it isn't protected by a role will be visible to everyone, but as all CRUD Write operations require authentication, all edit controls require authentication - as shown in the screenshot above where they're replaced with auth **Sign In** buttons.

 Here are the relevant [NorthwindCrud auto-generation rules](https://github.com/NetCoreApps/NorthwindCrud/blob/master/Startup.cs) which defines this behavior: